jnozzi/cocoadev.com/markdown/NSWindowDoesntShow.md

 On a completely unrelated note, the retain is redundant (and will in fact cause a leak), because you already alloc'd the window.

-One other thing, you really should use     General/NSBackingStoreBuffered instead of     General/NSBackingStoreRetained.
+One other thing, you really should use     NSBackingStoreBuffered instead of     NSBackingStoreRetained.
 The latter will disable the double-buffering which makes OS X's windowing system so nice to use.